Zirconium carbide: Properties

 It appears as a gray metallic powder with cubic crystal structure.
 It is highly corrosion resistant.
-This Group IV interstitial transition-metal carbide is also a member of ultra high temperature ceramics or (UHTC).
-Due to the presence of metallic bonding, ZrC has a thermal conductivity of 20.5 W/m·K and an electrical conductivity (resistivity ~43 μΩ·cm), both of which are similar to that for zirconium metal.
-The strong covalent Zr-C bond gives this material a very high melting point (~3530 °C), high modulus (~440 GPa) and hardness (25 GPa).
-ZrC has a lower density (6.73 g/cm3) compared to other carbides like WC (15.8 g/cm3), TaC (14.5 g/cm3) or HfC (12.67 g/cm3).
-ZrC seems suitable for use in re-entry vehicles, rocket/scramjet engines or supersonic vehicles in which low densities and high temperatures load-bearing capabilities are crucial requirements.
+This group IV interstitial transition-metal carbide is also an example of ultra high temperature ceramics (UHTC).
+Due to the presence of metallic bonding, ZrC has a thermal conductivity of 20.5 W/(m·K) and an electrical conductivity of around 2.3 megasiemens per metre, both of which are similar to that for zirconium metal.
+The strong covalent Zr-C bond gives this material a very high melting point (~3530 °C), high elastic modulus (~440 GPa) and hardness (25 GPa).
+ZrC has a lower density (6.73 g/cm3) compared to other carbides like WC (15.8 g/cm3), TaC (14.5 g/cm3) and HfC (12.67 g/cm3).
+ZrC seems suitable for use in re-entry vehicles, rocket/scramjet engines or supersonic vehicles in which low densities and high temperature load-bearing capabilities are crucial requirements.